ckan/ckanext-scheming/README.md

 * upload.html - an upload field for resource files

-### validators
+### `validators`

-The `validators` value is a space-separated string of validator functions to use for this field when creating or updating data.
+The `validators` value is a space-separated string of validator and converter functions to use for this field when creating or updating data.
-When a validator name is followed by parenthesis the function is called passing the comma-separated values within as string parameters and the result is used as the validator.
+When a validator name is followed by parenthesis the function is called passing the comma-separated values within as string parameters and the result is used as the validator/converter.

 This string does not contain arbitrary python code to be executed, you may only use registered validator functions, optionally calling them with static string values provided.

-FIXME: provide a way to register new validator functions form extensions
+New validators and converters may be added using the IValidators and IConverters plugin interfaces.
+See: https://github.com/ckan/ckan/pull/1841

-This extension automatically adds calls to `convert_to_extras` or `convert_to_tags` for new extra fields, so you should not add those validators to this list.
+This extension automatically adds calls to `convert_to_extras` or `convert_to_tags` for new extra fields, so you should not add those converters to this list.

-### choices
+### `choices`

 (not yet implemented)